VIRTUAL EVENTS

 ARCHIVED SOCIAL JUSTICE EVENTS

-Join Mercy Volunteer Corps as we explore social justice issues that are prevalent in our world today.
-Events will specifically focus on the Critical Concerns of the Sisters of Mercy of the Americas and include Immigration, Non-Violence, Earth, Women, and Racism.
-Speakers will facilitate these sessions and help participants learn more about these areas and how we can be better advocates for social justice.
+Mercy Volunteer Corps explored social justice issues that are prevalent in our world today.
+Events specifically focused on the Critical Concerns of the Sisters of Mercy of the Americas and included Immigration, Non-Violence, Earth, Women, and Racism.
+Speakers facilitated these sessions and helped participants learn more about these areas and how to be better advocates for social justice.

 Immigration Alumni Patricia Grace, Joe Farmer, and Quetzalli Rocha will discuss immigration justice for MVC’s first event in the Social Justice Series.
 The panel will share their experiences as Mercy Volunteers serving at Catholic Migration Services and Women’s Intercultural Center.
 All three have continued careers in immigration and will passionately share stories and perspectives on challenges faced by immigrants and what we can do to be advocates for justice.